jadecobra/python_tdd_exercises/source/calculator.rst

 Test Subtraction
 ----------------

-I will now add a failing test since addition works and the next action item from the TODO list is to test subtraction
+I will now add a failing test since addition works and the next item from the TODO list is to test subtraction

 RED : make it fail
 ^^^^^^^^^^^^^^^^^^